SpectralCascade/Ossium/README.md

 * SDL_Image
 * SDL_Mixer
 * SDL_TTF
+You will also need to build Box2D as a static lib and have that output in `Box2D/bin/Release` as `libBox2D.a`.

 # How to Use
 At some stage I intend to write up documentation for Ossium (once I've cleaned up the code a bit).
 Until then, you can check up on [my website](https://timlanesoftware.com) from time to time for blog posts and articles about Ossium (and other projects I'm working on).
 Or you can dive into the code to better understand how different parts of the engine work for yourself.
 Note that the engine is constantly being updated and improved currently, so if you intend to use it for your own games and projects beware of bugs and changes over time.